jellyfin-archive/jellyfin-docs/general/administration/reverse-proxy.md

 ```

-Go to jellyfin.mysite.xyz (in this case), and your Jellyfin is UP and HTTPS (AES 256).
+Go to jellyfin.mysite.xyz (in this case), and your jellyfin is UP with HTTPS (AES 256).

 # Final steps